NattapongSiri/conllu_core/README.md

 Notice that there's one empty line between two sentences but last line of document will have no `\u000a`.

 In any case, if you parse a text with `XPOS` field but supply no implementation of `XPOSParer` concrete class, it will ignore `xpos` field.

+## `builder.SentenceBuilder` to ease some dependencies tangle
+`SentenceBuilder` can be instantiate by `new SentenceBuilder()` or by associate it with existing `Sentence` by `SentenceBuilder.from(sentence)` where `sentence` is an object of class `Sentence`.
+There's following utilities method that modify the sentence and keep dependencies "valid".
+It doesn't mean that it will auto align dependencies using context nor semantic.
+The obvious case where user need to check the dependencies are when user `insert_token` or `remove_token` which cause `EmptyToken` around insertion/removal point shift it semantic.
+For example, if there is a sequence of `EmptyToken` and `Empty Token` which the later one has dependencies to the first one and `NominalToken` is inserted in between the two then the later `EmptyToken` will still have dependency pointed to the first `EmptyToken`.
+It may or may not be semantically correct depending on language being model.
+Following are some useful method:
+- `merge` - To merge tokens into one.
+It take inclusive index of token at both start and end.
+Type of token at both end must have the same type.
+It doesn't yet support merging compound token yet.
+It support custom merging strategy by extend class `MergePolicy`.
+See class `MergePolicy` for default operation on merge.
+- `split` - To split a token into multiple tokens.
+It take an array of index of character position in `form` field of token.
+Similar to `merge`, user can define custom strategy on splitting token by extends a class `SplitPolicy`.
+- `insert_token` - Insert a new token at specific index.
+- `remove_token` - Remove a token from specific index and resolve dependencies according to given `HeadPolicy`.
+This operation may cause some token to have a self dependency.
+- `upsert_head_by_index` - Set a new head to a token at given index.
+- `upsert_dep_by_index` - Update or insert a dependency to a token at given index.
+- `remove_self_dependencies` - To automatically remove all dependencies that point to itself.
+This operation may result in validation failure as some `deps` of some `EmptyToken` may become empty.